nathalia-dev/health-finder/README.md

 The project is divided in two major aspects: search and healthTopics.
 The search cares about the search engine.
 And healthTopics cares about the results and how to display them.

-- the user can search for health content by typing a keyword using the search input.
+- the user can search for health content by typing keywords using the search input.

 - while the user is typing, the app will suggest some words to facilitate the typing process and also to give some guesses about what subjects can be found.
 The user has the option to use those words or not.